aditikharkwal/data-512-homework_2/README.md

 6) Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita.

+# Research Implications

+In conducting this assignment, I embarked on a comprehensive exploration of bias within data, using Wikipedia articles as the primary source.
+The focal point of the analysis was the coverage of cities across different US states, coupled with an evaluation of the quality of articles pertaining to these cities.
+To accomplish this, I integrated datasets containing Wikipedia articles and state populations, and employed the ORES machine learning service for article quality estimation.